kotalilyy/unashamed/README.md

 ## Description

-An inspirational website that provides resources to help users that may be struggling to improve your mental health.
-We hope to de-stigmatize mental illness, connect and encourage people to never be afraid to seek help.
+An inspirational website that provides resources to help users that may be struggling to improve their mental health.
+We hope to de-stigmatize mental illness and influence people to never be afraid to seek help.
 When it comes to your mental health, remain unashamed.

 ## Table of Contents